ANDREYDEN/nosock/README.md

 ## How we built it
 We used love, care and appreciation for our socks!
-Also, using Flutter, Firebase and Meterial Design for designs.
+Also, using Flutter, Firebase and Material Design for designs.

 ## What's next for Nosock
 Our ambition is to become the biggest sock trading platform in the universe!
 We're almost there:)